KennyYi/KennyYi/README.md

 ## 👋 Hi, I’m **@KennyYi**

-- 💻 Android / Flutter SW programmer
+- 💻 SWE
-- 🏢 Startup company
+- 🏢 Stealth mode Startup company

 - Live in 🇰🇷
-- I ❤️ traveling🌏.
-Visited: 🇺🇸 🇭🇰 🇳🇱 🇯🇵 🇪🇸 🇲🇴

 <!--- 👀 I’m interested in ...
 - 💞️ I’m looking to collaborate on ...